top of page

 To get the ball rolling on a custom build, I would discuss with you in person, by telephone, or by e-mail what you are looking for in a guitar, what sort of tonal characteristics float your boat, what musical styles you play, what playing techniques you use, what your likes and dislikes have been with previous guitars you've played, and so on so we can work out what would be a good overall guitar configuration for you as a starting point.

 At that point, if you choose to go forward, I would need a deposit of $750 that would apply to the final cost to go ahead and put together a detailed proposal for the guitar to be built.
 This would specify all the materials and components and the dimensional specs.
 You can have a little or a lot of interaction in that process as suits your tastes.
 Some would be happy to choose a model and the overall materials and then let me work out the aesthetic details and others would enjoy being involved in details like choosing the type of binding, purfling schemes, fret marker layout, rosette design, and so on.
 Other players may fall somewhere in between.
-Any of those is fine with me.
+Any of those are fine with me.
 Some players don't have really strong preferences for neck width, string spacing, or neck thickness and my standard specs will work just fine, others may have strong preferences that may differ from the standard specs and I can accommodate those.

 Once a proposal is finalized and agreed upon, I will provide an estimated completion date.
 During the build, I will give you regular updates on the progress with photos.